Introduction

 Educational resource for local schools and interested groups

-The LNR also fulfils an important role in providing an educational resource for local schools and other interested groups.
+The Local Nature Reserve also fulfils an important role in providing an educational resource for local schools and other interested groups.
 A ‘Resource Pack For Schools‘ has been designed for use by primary schools and is targeted at Key Stage 1 and Key Stage 2.
 It includes background information for teachers and activities which can be undertaken in the field, or back in the classroom after a visit to the Reserve.
 The activities relate to several subject areas, including mathematics, science, geography, art, music and dance.

 Management plan for the sand dunes